AashnaNarang/Elevator/README.txt

 This class represents the information on which state the elevator is in.
 This class will also update the Middleman with what floor the elevator is currently moving through.

 ## StationaryState.java
-This class is the representation of the state in which the elevator will have to decide what to do when the elevator has reached the destination or when it's at a stand still.
+This class is used by elevators to tell the scheduler that they're stationary

 ## IdleState.java
 This class represents when the Scheduler is at a standstill and wait for floor event and arrival event to pass in events/information.

 ## ActiveState.java
-It puts FloorEvents, DestinationEvents and ArrivalEvents into lists and moves to IdleState when they are empty.
+It sends floor events to the elevator, receives and saves destination events, and analyze arrival events to tell the elevator what to do next

 ##SchedulerState.java
-This class will get the infomation which state the scheduler is moving into.
+This class will get the information which state the scheduler is moving into.

-## TestElevatorSystem.java
-This class will test the behavior of our elevator and display in the console the messages of what the elevator is currently doing.

 ## Serial.java
-This class is a method for the information to be serialize and deserialize.
+This class is a method for the information to be serialized and deserialized.

 ## NetworkCommunicator.java
 This class will send the datagram packets in a byte array format to a destination port.
 This is all done using UDP.